-73 different scholarly associations will be holding their own annual conferences at Congress 2019, making it the largest academic gathering in Canada.
-In addition, a large number of events are made available to registered attendees and the general public.
-Just pick and choose and make time in your agenda to broaden your horizons!
+Congress 2019 is a meeting of meetings comprised of 73 different scholarly associations holding their own annual conferences, making it the largest academic gathering in Canada.
+In addition, a large number of events are opened to all attendees, including the general public.
+The Congress program is two-fold:

 - Big Thinking: Hear leading scholars and public figures from around the globe present forward-thinking research, ideas and solutions to the critical questions and issues of our time.

 - Career Corner: Partake in a professional development workshop series and learn about career advancement, teaching techniques, lesson planning, publishing research and careers beyond academia.

 - Congress Expo: Visit Canada's largest academic trade show featuring 50+ exhibitors, book launches, book signings, career presentations and networking receptions

 - Featured events: Browse a number of special events organized by the Federation and its partners.

 - Circles of Conversations: Discover this series showcasing The University of British Columbia’s research, with special emphasis on creative engagements with contemporary issues and on art as an important form of engaged scholarship in the humanities and social sciences.
 Toggle the Series column to sort by UBC exhibitions, UBC performances, UBC featured talks, UBC workshops and UBC Indigenous programs.

 - Pedagogy Hub: Unique to Congress 2019, this will be a dedicated space for in-depth discussions about the complexity of teaching, mainly in postsecondary environments.

 - President’s Receptions: Organized by the host university, these receptions are a long-standing Congress tradition and an excellent networking opportunity.
 To find your association’s assigned date, please view your association page.
 Please note the receptions are open to members of officially participating associations only, and closed to the public.